 In addition, Peng (2007) and Peng & Liu (2012) posited that in Mandarin Chinese, a subjective (interpretation of an) epistemic modal should always appear before an objective (interpretation of an) epistemic modal.
 How to represent this structural restriction is not very material to the current paper.
 Presumably, the restriction arises from the syntax-semantics interface of epistemic modals.
-For our purpose, the most important thing to note is that Peng's (2007) and Peng & Liu's (2012) generalization is what lies behind the ordering constraint of yīnggāi and yào occurring together as epistemic modals: the former, which is a subjective epistemic modal, should appear before the latter, which is an objective epistemic modal.
+For our purpose, the most important thing to note is that Peng's (2007) and Peng & Liu's (2012) generalization is what lies behind the ordering constraint of $y\bar{y}ngg\bar{a}i$ and yao occurring together as epistemic modals: the former, a subjective epistemic modal, should appear before the latter, an objective epistemic modal.

-3.4 Semantic Meaning of Epistemic Yào
+3.4 Semantic meaning of epistemic Yào

-I have shown above that the distribution restriction of epistemic $y \grave{\alpha}o$ is due to lexical and syntactic reasons.
+I have shown above that the distribution restriction of epistemic yao is due to lexical and syntactic reasons.
 The semantic definition of the modal does not need to, and in fact cannot, encode the restriction.
-In section 2, I have also indicated that epistemic $y \grave{\alpha}o$ is semantically identical to epistemic $y\bar{\imath}ngg\bar{a}i$, modulo the distinctions with regard to objectivity/subjectivity and scope relation with respect to negation (viz., epistemic $y \grave{\alpha}o$ cannot form scope relation with negation at all, whereas epistemic $y\bar{\imath}ngg\bar{a}i$ can (only) scope above negation).
+In section 2, I also indicated that epistemic yao is semantically identical to epistemic yinggai, modulo the distinctions with regard to objectivity/subjectivity and scope relation with respect to negation (viz., epistemic yao cannot form scope relation with negation at all, whereas epistemic yinggai can scope above, but not under, negation).
 The objectivity/subjectivity distinction is clearly semantic in nature; it will be encoded in the modal base in the semantic definitions of the two modals.
-The distinction with regard to scopal relation with negation presumably has to do with the polarity properties of the two modals, and will be addressed in the next subsection.
+The distinction with regard to scopal relation with negation presumably has to do with the polarity properties of the two modals, and will be addressed in the next sub-section.

 Copley (2006) and von Fintel & Iatridou (2008) addressed several important semantic properties, especially the weak necessity quantificational force, of English modals should and ought to.
-Epistemic $y\bar{\imath}ngg\bar{a}i$ and $y\hat{\alpha}o$ - ignoring the distinctions mentioned above for the moment - manifest properties that are comparable to should and ought to.
-In this paper, I primarily draw on Copley (2006) to define the semantics of epistemic $y \partial o$ and $y \bar{\imath} n g g \bar{a} i$.
-The intuition is that a weak necessity epistemic modal requires: (i) the prejacent proposition of the modal is true in every world that is accessible from the speaker's knowledge/belief status in her base world and that is ranked as most highly plausible according to some ideal, and (ii) the prejacent proposition would be allowed (not required) to be false if the speaker found herself in a different knowledge/belief status.
+Epistemic $y\bar{i}nqq\bar{a}i$ and $y\dot{a}o$ - ignoring the distinctions mentioned above for the moment - manifest properties that are comparable to should and ought to.
+In this paper, I primarily draw on Copley (2006) to define the semantics of epistemic y a o and $y \bar{i} n q q \bar{a} i$.
+The intuition is that a weak necessity epistemic modal requires: (i) the prejacent proposition of the modal be true in every world that is accessible from the speaker's knowledge/belief status in her base world and that is ranked as most highly plausible according to some ideal, and (ii) the prejacent proposition would be allowed (but not required) to be false if the speaker found herself in a different knowledge/belief status.
 The first requirement specifies that a weak necessity modal universally quantifies over a "most relevant" set of possible worlds - most relevant in the sense that the worlds are directly accessible from the speaker's base world.
 The second requirement keys in the possibility of the prejacent proposition being false in a world that is (potentially) only compatible with a world in which the speaker finds herself dislocated from her current being (so to speak).
-It is the secondary possibility - which exists only in a "stretched" domain of quantification - that contributes the perceived weakness in the quantificational force of weak necessity modals.
+It is the secondary possibility - which exists only in a "stretched" domain of quantification - that contributes the perceived "weakness" in the quantificational force of weak necessity modals.